flatiron-school/DS-Deloitte-07062022-Architecting-Pipelines-with-AWS/Inference Endpoint.md

     Matplotlib is building the font cache; this may take a moment.

+The below figure shows features each contributing to push the model output from the base value (9.9 rings) to the model output (6.9 rings).
+The primary indicator for a young abalone according to the model is low shell weight, which decreases the prediction by 3.0 rings from the base value of 9.9 rings.
+Whole weight and shucked weight are also powerful indicators.
+The whole weight pushes the prediction lower by 0.84 rings, while shucked weight pushes the prediction higher by 1.6 rings:

 ```python
 a_young_abalone = "6 1:3 2:0.37 3:0.29 4:0.095 5:0.249 6:0.1045 7:0.058 8:0.067"